Origen-SDK/o2/python/web/source/guides/documenting/the_origen_sphinx_extension.rst

 ===========================

-Now that you've been exposed to :sphinx_extensions:`extensions <>`, we can talk about the *origen_sphinx_ext*, which bridges the gap between the Origen application and the Sphinx app.
+Now that you've been exposed to :sphinx_extensions:`extensions <>`, we can talk about the
+|inline_ose|, which bridges the gap between the *Origen application* and the *Sphinx app*.

 ----

-As you may have seen on the Sphinx docs, extensions are capable of making certain customization including:
+As you may have seen on the Sphinx docs, extensions are capable of making certain customizations, including:

 * :sphinx_add_config_var:`Registering config variables <>`
 * Setting up config values for itself **and** for other extensions